 Eat Plenty of Fruits and Vegetables

-One thing the experts agree on: Regardless of whether you choose locally grown, organic, or conventional foods, the important thing is to eat plenty of produce.
+One thing experts agree on: Regardless of whether you choose locally grown, organic, or conventional foods, it’s important to eat plenty of produce.
 The health benefits of such a diet far outweigh any potential risks from pesticide exposure.
 Government guidelines recommend eating a variety of fruits and vegetables.
-Adults should aim for 4-5 cups of produce every day for their health-promoting, disease-preventing substances.
+Make half your plate fruits and vegetables for their health-promoting, disease-preventing substances.

-Marion Nestle, PhD, MPH, professor of food studies and public health, New York University; author, What to Eat.
+Marion Nestle, PhD, MPH, Paulette Goddard professor of nutrition, food studies, and public health, New York University; author, What to Eat.

-Environmental Protection Agency web site: "Pesticides and Food: How the Government Regulates Pesticides" and "Pesticides and Food: Healthy, Sensible Food Practices."
+Environmental Protection Agency: "Pesticides and Food: How the Government Regulates Pesticides," "Pesticides and Food: Healthy, Sensible Food Practices."

 WebMD Feature: "Organic Food – Is 'Natural' Worth the Extra Cost?"